 Allen joined the Army in 1943, going to bases throughout the Deep South.
 Moving directly from private to sergeant, then volunteered to go overseas.
 Landing in France after the Normandy invasion, he earned four Bronze Stars, he finished the war in Germany.

 After returning, he went into business with a partner to open the North Side Amvets Club at North 24th and Miami Streets.
 Staying open for two-and-a-half-years, the club closed because of tax issues.
 He then opened a small restaurant.
-Allen married his first wife Dorothy Beck (1912–1989) in 1947.
+Allen married his first wife Dorothy (Beck) Allen (1912–1989) in 1947.
+They had several children.

 After he closed the Amvets and opened his restaurant, Allen got into selling and serving jukeboxes.
 Around 1950, he and Dorothy opened a store at 2508 North 24th Street called A&A Records, which stayed open until 1980.
 A&A sold used records from the jukeboxes.
 It was during that time when he found out a rough-and-tumble bar called Myrtle’s Tavern was for sale.

 Opening the Showcase